 MATH 192 (Topics in Calculus) is a one-semester calculus course offered in the spring semester only and is designed for economics and management students.
 It satisfies the minimum calculus requirement for economics majors.
 Students hoping to enter graduate school or who are mathematically inclined are encouraged to take MATH 201, thereby enabling them to continue the calculus sequence should they so desire.

-To ease the transition to mathematics at Bucknell, the Mathematics Department is providing an online preparation course for all students who will take calculus at Bucknell.
-Students who will take a calculus course at Bucknell (MATH 192, 201, 202 and 211) are required to take the Prep. for Calculus online course this summer.
-Incoming students can check their myBucknell reminders for more information and details of how to get started.
+To ease the transition to mathematics at Bucknell, the Mathematics Department is providing an online preparation course for all students who will take introductory calculus at Bucknell.
+Students who will take MATH 192 (Calculus for the Social Sciences) and MATH 201 (Calculus I) are required to take the Prep. for Calculus online course this summer.
+Incoming students who plan to take these courses can check their myBucknell reminders for more information and details of how to get started.
 Questions about this requirement should be directed to email@example.com

 No placement policy is perfect, and exceptions to the above guidelines are possible.
 Students who continue to be uncomfortable with their placement after attending a few classes should discuss their situation with the Chair of the Mathematics Department.
 Sometimes they may be placed in a more advanced course than is prescribed by the guidelines, although without receiving credit for the course skipped.
 Conversely, it is possible to make changes for students who find themselves unprepared for the course they have been assigned.

 Sophisticated calculator skills are a required part of every calculus course.
-The TI-89, available from the book store, is the required calculator for MATH 201 and 202.
-The TI-89 has symbolic capabilities as well as the usual numerical and graphical ones, and instruction on its use is included in each course.
+A graphic calculator with symbolic capabilities, available from the book store, is the required calculator for MATH 201 and 202.
+The calculator should have symbolic capabilities as well as the usual numerical and graphical ones, and instruction on its use is included in each course.